-When I first posted a recipe for Buckwheat pancakes, I was a bit overwhelmed by all the different ways that people make them.
+When I first posted information about buckwheat and a recipe for buckwheat pancakes, I was a bit overwhelmed by all the different ways that people make them.
 Not even counting the possible add-ins like apples, bananas, nuts, berries and even chocolate chips.
 You may want to read (or re-read) that earlier post for more information on Buckwheat.

-This picture shows how the think pancakes made with that original recipe turned out.
+This picture shows how the thin pancakes made with that original recipe turned out.

 The originally posted recipe, cooking and cooked.

 Since my goal here is historical accuracy and channeling my ancestors, I wanted to come as close as possible to the buckwheat pancakes made by our German ancestors, particularly my paternal grandmother.

 I posted a recipe that was an amalgam of some I had read on the Internet along with Joy of Cooking’s version of buckwheat cakes.
 The result turned out much thinner than I expected.
 The picture above is the real result.

 To make a starter, I would need yeast, but I had one more buttermilk recipe to try first.
 (I promise I’ll get to the yeast version one of these days, I promise, Grandma Kaser.)